How Does it Feel to Keep an Urn for Ashes in the Home?

 The Healing Journey

 Linda, age 68, lost her husband Ed to brain cancer.
 With the support of hospice she was able to care for him in their home until he peacefully passed away.
-His family surrounded him with love, and provided needed support to Linda.
+His family surrounded him with love and provided needed support to Linda.

-Linda and Ed pre-planned the memorial services and made arrangements for cremation.
+Knowing that Ed’s condition was fatal, Linda and Ed pre-planned the memorial services and made arrangements for cremation.
 They chose a companion urn in which their ashes would remain together after Linda passes.
 The urn was engraved with a photogenic image of Linda and Ed in a loving embrace.

 Linda cared for Ed for over a year in his terminally ill condition.
 She started preparing for a life without him that began her journey toward closure.
 When death finally came, she witnessed Ed’s release from physical suffering.

-Linda displays the keepsake urn in her china cabinet.
+Linda displays the keepsake urn in her China cabinet.
 Around the urn are family pictures and cherished memorabilia collected through the years.

 Linda admits there are many times during a given day when she passes the cabinet without giving any thought to the urn.
 More often, she passes by and remembers Ed.
 Before retiring each evening to bed, she thinks of him.
 This gives her a sense of reassurance that they will one day be reunited in the afterlife.
+Linda’s strong faith in her eventual reunion with Ed allows her to look at the urn in a positive light, remembering her husband and anticipating the future when they will see each other again.

 Each Christmas the memorial urn is taken out of the cabinet as family and close friends gather around in a holiday tradition.
 The gathering is filled with laughter and tears as special remembrances are shared.
 Each of Linda and Ed’s two children keep a portion of the cremains in keepsake urns of their own.
 Fond memories of a beloved husband and father are kept very much alive for Linda and her family with an urn for ashes in their homes.